Constraints on dark photon dark matter from Lyman-$\alpha$ forest simulations and an ultra-high signal-to-noise quasar

 The power spectrum of the \lya forest has been extensively used in cosmology to probe the large-scale structure of the Universe~\cite{SDSS:2004kjl, Slosar2011}, cosmic reionization~\cite{Becker2015, Becker2015PASA}, and the thermal history of the IGM~\cite{Schaye1999,Boera2014}.
 It can effectively constrain $\Lambda$CDM cosmological parameters, including the energy density of dark energy~\cite{Viel:2002gn, SDSS:2004kqt}.
 It has also been used to study beyond-$\Lambda$CDM cosmologies that modify the structure of the cosmic web at small scales, such as warm dark matter (WDM)~\cite{Viel:2005qj, Viel:2013fqw, Irsic2017New}, sterile neutrinos~\cite{Abazajian2001, Seljak:2006qw}, fuzzy DM \cite{Hu:2000ke, Hui:2016ltb, Armengaud:2017nkf, Irsic:2017yje} and primordial black hole DM~\cite{Carr2016pbh, Murgia:2019duy}.

-Although almost all studies so far have focused on the use of the power spectrum, we argue that single-point statistics are also extremely sensitive to new physics.
+Although almost all studies so far have focused on the use of the power spectrum, or the two point correlation function \cite{DESI2024} (i.e. the power spectrum's Fourier transform), we argue that single-point statistics are also extremely sensitive to new physics.
 In fact, the \lya forest is an exquisite tracer of the thermodynamic state of the gas at $z<5$, as the line's profile depends on the absorbing medium's temperature, which makes it an excellent probe of exotic energy injection during this epoch.
 Intriguingly, recent results by different groups~\cite{Viel2017,Gaikwad2017,Burkhart:2022ygp} have shown hints of a discrepancy in the temperature of the IGM at $z\sim0$ that cannot be reconciled with AGN feedback mechanisms and/or photoheating by ultraviolet (UV) photons.
 These works suggest the presence of an unaccounted-for source of heating at $z\sim2$.

 Such a source could be provided by DM interactions.
 If DM is made of ultralight dark photons $A'$, these can \textit{resonantly} convert into soft photons when suitable conditions are met in dilute plasma.
 The soft photons would then be efficiently absorbed by the plasma, heating it up~\cite{McDermott:2019lch}.
 If the conditions for the conversions to happen are realized at $z < 5$, this heating will strongly impact the \lya forest.
 Initially, crude limits were derived on the kinetic mixing parameter by simply requiring that the amount of heat injected not exceed 1 eV per baryon~\cite{Caputo:2020bdy,Caputo:2020rnx,Witte:2020rvb}.